opendocsg/opendoc-formsg-faq/Storage.md

 ## What if my form password has been accidentally circulated?

 A first step is to first download the data, then create a new form with a new form password and continue gathering responses from this new form.
 Then send us an email to assist you in deleting the responses from the old form with the leaked form password.

-## How can I prevent leaving data in the clear on my Internet machine?

-Instead of downloading data into the default Downloads folder, you might want to plug in your encrypted thumbdrive and download directly into the thumbdrive instead.
-This prevents your data in the clear persisting on an Internet machine, which might be a concern especially if your Internet machine is shared.

 ## What classification of data (based on RCST) can Storage mode handle?